araujoviana/dog/README.md

     ```
 3.  **Install Python dependencies**:
     ```bash
-    uv pip install -e .
+    uv sync
     ```

 ### Configuration

 1. Create a `config.toml` file from the `config.toml.example` file.
 2. Add your Groq API key to the `config.toml` file.
-3. Define the input folders for your audio, text, and document files in `config.toml`.
+3. Define the input folders for your audio, and document files in `config.toml`.
-4. Add your audio/text/document files to the respective input folders.
-5. (Optional) Configure the different settings in `config.toml` to customize the pipeline's behavior.
+4. (Optional) Configure the different settings in `config.toml` to customize the pipeline's behavior.
 The available settings are:
     - `[audio]`: Settings for the audio processing pipeline.
     - `[ocr_settings]`: Settings for the OCR pipeline.
     - `[clean_up]`: Settings for the text cleaning pipeline.